 Day 11: Discover the Mysterious Goto Islands

 Welcome to the Goto Islands, an archipelago steeped in mystery with a rich history.
 Kuroshima is a heart-shaped island with nearly 200 residents.
-Your journey starts on the main island of Fukuejima which was settled by fleeing Christians.
-We learn about their story and also enjoy a bike ride around the island to visit Dozaki church where you will see a number of relics that held a lot of significance to the Christian settlers.
-We will also stop at one of the island's pristine beaches to take in the scenery and go for a swim if the weather's warm.
+Your journey starts on the main island of Fukuejima, which was settled by Christians fleeing persecution.
+You'll learn about their story and enjoy a bike ride around the island to Dozaki Church, where you will see relics that held significance to Christian settlers.
+Stop at one of the island's pristine beaches to take in the scenery and go for a swim if the weather's warm.
 To cap off the day, you'll visit a one-of-a-kind ramen karaoke bar for dinner, drinks, and entertainment.

 Day 12: Explore Oushima Island

 Day 14: Nagasaki Historical Tour